meletisf/laravel-settings/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel2FA, please send an e-mail to  [foss@flevarakis.xyz](mailto:foss@flevarakis.xyz).
+If you discover a security vulnerability within Laravel Settings, please send an e-mail to  [foss@flevarakis.xyz](mailto:foss@flevarakis.xyz).
 All security vulnerabilities will be promptly addressed.

 ## License